 An echocardiogram is the best way to get a lot of information about your child’s heart that is painless and without receiving radiation.
 At our lab, we will evaluate the structure and function of your child’s heart without pain or radiation.
 In most cases, your child's echocardiogram will be done as part of the visit to see the Pediatric Cardiologist.

 In some circumstances, patients may have an echocardiogram without having to see one of our Pediatric Cardiologists if one of your doctors has certain questions about your child’s heart that we can answer with the echocardiogram alone.
 Either way, we are here to make your visit as fast and pleasant as possible.

 The echocardiogram is an ultrasound, which is a type of machine used to take pictures of many other parts of the body.
 The ultrasound sends out a sound wave and then listens to see how long it takes to bounce back (that’s where the “echo” comes from).
 When we use this to take a still picture of a part of your body that isn’t moving, like your kidney, we call it an ultrasound.
 But when we are taking movies of the only part of the body that is constantly moving — the heart — we call it an echocardiogram.

-Your child will lie on a table and can choose to watch TV while one of our Pediatric Echocardiography Technologists puts a camera (which we call a probe or transducer) on your child’s chest and makes gray wavy pictures of the heart.
-You and your child can watch the pictures if you want, or keep watching TV — it’s up to you.
+During your visit, your child will lie on a table and can choose to watch TV while one of our Pediatric Echocardiography Technologists puts a camera (which we call a probe or transducer) on your child’s chest and makes gray wavy pictures of the heart.
+You and your child can watch the pictures if you like or keep watching TV — it’s up to you.